The Difference Between a Hangover and Alcohol Poisoning

 To avoid all of this unpleasantness, the easiest thing to do is to control your drinking (if indeed you still plan to drink).
 Stop yourself after two drinks, as hard as that might be.
 This will help you avoid a hangover the next morning, and it will definitely prevent alcohol poisoning.
 You should also be drinking water between drinks and after drinking to prevent the alcohol from dehydrating your body (alcohol is a diuretic, meaning it makes your body flush out fluids).
 Also, make sure you have a good, heavy meal before drinking.

 Never drink and drive.
-Call a cab or a friend!
+Call a cab, uber, or a friend!

 © 2013 Nicole Canfield